AlexEidt/Vidio/README.md

 ## `Camera`

 The `Camera` can read from any cameras on the device running Vidio.
 It takes in the stream index.
 On most machines the webcam device has index 0.
+Note that audio retrieval from the microphone is not yet supported.

 ```go
 type Camera struct {